copper-leaf/ballast/docs/src/orchid/resources/wiki/modules/ballast-firebase.md

 in the crash logs.
 Each Input will be logged using its `.toString()` value, so be sure to override `.toString()` for any inputs you do want tracked to remove any sensitive info from them.

+{% alert 'warning' :: compileAs('md') %}
+Add `@FirebaseCrashlyticsIgnore` to Inputs you do not want to sent to Firebase, to protect sensitive information.
+{% endalert %}

 In addition to logs, the `FirebaseCrashlyticsInterceptor` will also record any exceptions that are thrown but do not crash the app as a [non-fatal exception][3]